devkoriel/Arduino-EBIMU_9DOFV2-Library/README.md

 * getGyro()

 # Warnings
-You shoud change serial pin configuration, which is at top of EBIMU.h header, to fit to your serial configuration.
+You shoud change serial pin configuration, which is at the top of EBIMU.h header, to fit to your serial configuration.

 # License
 This library is licensed under the MIT license (see the included license file for more information).